AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments.md

   * Assets (images) inserted into the actual fragment and used as the internal content of a fragment.
   * Are embedded in the paragraph system of the fragment.
-  * Can be formatted when the [fragment is used/referenced on a page](/help/sites-authoring/content-fragments.md).
+  * Can be formatted when the [fragment is used/referenced on a page](/help/sites-cloud/authoring/fundamentals/content-fragments.md).
   * Can only be added to, deleted from, or moved within, a fragment using the fragment editor.
 These actions cannot be made in the page editor.
   * Can only be added to, deleted from, or moved within, a fragment using [Rich Text format in the fragment editor](/help/assets/content-fragments/content-fragments-variations.md#inserting-assets-into-your-fragment).
   * Can only be added to multi-line text elements (any fragment type).
   * Are attached to the preceding text (paragraph).

     >[!CAUTION]
     >
-  >Can be (inadvertently) removed from a fragment by switching to Plain Text format.
+    >Assets can be (inadvertently) removed from a fragment by switching to Plain Text format.

     >[!NOTE]
     >
-  >Assets can also be added as [additional (in-between) content](/help/sites-authoring/content-fragments.md#using-associated-content) when using a fragment on a page; using either Associated Content or assets from the Assets browser.
+    >Assets can also be added as [additional (in-between) content](/help/sites-cloud/authoring/fundamentals/content-fragments.md#using-associated-content) when using a fragment on a page; using either Associated Content or assets from the Assets browser.

 * **Associated Content**